-Commented [MR29]: The Town shouldn't be beholden to plans or official maps that it has not adopted.

-- (a) Arterial and collector streets shall be arranged so as to provide ready access to centers of employment, centers of governmental activity, community shopping areas, community recreation, and points beyond the boundaries of the community.
-They shall also be properly integrated with and related to the existing and proposed system of major streets and highways and shall be, insofar as practicable, continuous and in alignment with existing or planned streets with which they are to connect. - (b) Neighborhood Collector connector streets shall be arranged so as to provide ready and safe collection and movement of motor vehicle, bicycle, and pedestrian traffic from local streets and lots within the subdivision to arterial, collector, and other neighborhood connector streets, and to residential areas and conveyance of this traffic to the major street and highway system and shall be properly related to the mass transportation system, to special traffic generators such as parks, schools, churches, shopping centers and other concentrations of population, and to the major streets into which they feed. - (c) Local streets shall be arranged to conform to the topography, to discourage use by through traffic, to permit the design of efficient storm and sanitary sewerage systems, and to require the minimum street area necessary to provide safe and convenient access to abutting property. - (d) Proposed streets shall extend to the boundary lines of the tract being subdivided unless prevented by topography or other physical conditions or unless, in the opinion of the Plan Commission, such extension is not necessary or desirable for the coordination of the layout of the subdivision or for the advantageous development of the adjacent tracts.
-Temporary turnarounds may be required where the street ends at the boundary of the subdivision. - (e) Whenever the proposed subdivision contains or is adjacent to an arterial or collector major street or highway, adequate protection of residential properties, limitation of access and separation of through and local traffic shall be provided; and, unless otherwise specifically authorized by the Town Board, no residential lot shall be permitted direct access to the arterial or collector street by reversed frontage.
-The Town Board may also limit access to neighborhood connector streets. - (f) Reserve strips controlling access to streets or alleys are prohibited except where control of such strips is placed with the Town under conditions approved by the Plan Commission. - (g) Alleys shall be provided in commercial and industrial districts for off-street loading. and service access when required by the Plan Commission but shall not be used in residential areas.
+(a) Arterial and collector streets shall be arranged so as to provide ready access to centers of employment, centers of governmental activity, community shopping areas, community recreation, and points beyond the boundaries of the community.
+They shall also be properly integrated with and related to the existing and proposed system of major streets and highways and shall be, insofar as practicable, continuous and in alignment with existing or planned streets with which they are to connect.

+(b) Neighborhood connector streets shall be arranged so as to provide ready and safe collection and movement of motor vehicle, bicycle, and pedestrian traffic from local streets and lots within the subdivision to arterial, collector, and other neighborhood connector streets, and to special traffic generators such as parks, schools, churches, shopping centers and other concentrations of population.

+(c) Local streets shall be arranged to conform to the topography, to discourage use by through traffic, to permit the design of efficient storm and sanitary sewerage systems, and to require the minimum street area necessary to provide safe and convenient access to abutting property.

+(d) Proposed streets shall extend to the boundary lines of the tract being subdivided unless prevented by topography or other physical conditions or unless, in the opinion of the Plan Commission, such extension is not necessary or desirable for the coordination of the layout of the subdivision or for the advantageous development of the adjacent tracts.
+Temporary turnarounds may be required where the street ends at the boundary of the subdivision.

+(e) Whenever the proposed subdivision contains or is adjacent to an arterial or collector street or highway, adequate protection of residential properties, limitation of access and separation of through and local traffic shall be provided; and, unless otherwise specifically authorized by the Town Board, no residential lot shall be permitted direct access to the arterial or collector street.
+The Town Board may also limit access to neighborhood connector streets.

+(f) Reserve strips controlling access to streets or alleys are prohibited except where control of such strips is placed with the Town under conditions approved by the Plan Commission.

+(g) Alleys shall be provided in commercial and industrial districts for off-street loading. and service access when required by the Plan Commission but shall not be used in residential areas.
 When required, alleys shall not be less than 24 feet wide and shall be continuous through blocks.
-Dead end alleys shall not be approved, and alleys shall not connect to a major thoroughfare. - (g)(h) The Town or other agency with jurisdiction-may require existing arterial, collector, and neighborhood connector streets that are adjacent to the plat or certified survey map to be improved in a manner that will serve, and be proportionate to the traffic increase associated with, the plat or certified survey map.
-Where such streets are not under the Town's jurisdiction, such as county or state highways or streets managed by other municipalities, any such requirement must also be approved by such other jurisdiction for it to be effective. - (2) STREET NAMES AND BUILDING NUMBERS. - (a) Street names and building numbers shall be assigned in accordance with the provisions of Page 37 of 63
+Dead end alleys shall not be approved, and alleys shall not connect to a major thoroughfare.

+(h) The Town may require existing arterial, collector, and neighborhood connector streets that are adjacent to the plat or certified survey map to be improved in a manner that will serve, and be proportionate to the traffic increase associated with, the plat or certified survey map.
+Where such streets are not under the Town's jurisdiction, such as county or state highways or streets managed by other municipalities, any such requirement must also be approved by such other jurisdiction for it to be effective.
-Commented [MR30]: This describes where the Town may prescribe "neighborhood connector" streets.
-See width and other design standards later.

-Commented [KB31]: As per Roffers' recommendation to address Town Board questions.

-Ch.
+(2) STREET NAMES AND BUILDING NUMBERS.

+(a) Street names and building numbers shall be assigned in accordance with the provisions of Ch.
 76 of the Dane County Ordinances and consistent with any other Town ordinance or policy.